How Much Is My Guitar Worth?

 Obviously the internet is a tremendous resource but some still find it difficult to locate information.
 Gbase® Gear Mall is a large collection of dealers who have placed their inventory online, into a common database.
 Here you can perform a search for a particular instrument and, when available, be shown pictures and prices of those being offered for sale.
 If you can find an instrument similar to your own you are likely to get a good idea of the current price range.

+Enclosing the instruments date, manufacturer and model in quotations can help you locate exact matches.
 An instance is, "1948 Martin D-18".
 The use of quotations instructs the search engine to find the term exactly as it is typed.
-Exclude them and the search engine will yield results containing those words but not necessarily in that particular order.
+Exclude them and the search engine may yield results containing those words but not necessarily in that particular order.